All you need to know…

 How many cars can I bring and can we park next to the tent / huts?

-Please keep the number of cars you bring to a minimum, although there is ample car parking space.
-You cannot park next to the tents or huts, but the safe and secure car parking facility is close by.
+Please keep the number of cars you bring to a minimum, although there is car parking space.
+You cannot park next to the tents or huts, but the parking area is close.

 What time can I arrive?

-Campers can arrive at any time after 3pm but please note we often have night-time tours or talks in the evenings so we would recommend arrival by 7pm.
-However, if a late arrival time cannot be avoided, please just let us know so that someone can be there to greet you upon arrival.
+Guests can arrive at any time after 3pm but please note we often have night-time tours or talks in the evenings so we would recommend arrival by 6pm.
+However, if a late arrival time cannot be avoided, please just let us know so that someone can be there to greet you upon arrival or advise you on where to go.

 What time do I need to leave?